hitoshi-watase/sercrod/docs/reference/directives/prevent.md

 #### Evaluation timing

-`*prevent` and `*prevent-default` are processed when Nablla renders each element:
+`*prevent` and `*prevent-default` are processed when Sercrod renders each element:

 - After attribute-based handlers (`@click`, `@submit`, and so on) are attached.
-- Before Nablla moves on to other non-structural directives on the same element.
+- Before Sercrod moves on to other non-structural directives on the same element.

 Important points: